Mark Casson: Career

-Internalisation theory
+Internalization theory

-Internalisation theory explains complex phenomena in terms of very simple principles.
-Buckley and Casson use the theory to explain the emergence of multinational enterprise.
-According to Adam Smith's concept of the division of labour, market economies encourage individuals to specialise in producing a particular good or service which is sold for profit, and to use their income to purchase goods produced by other people.
-There are limits to specialisation, however.
-Because of market imperfections, there are certain goods and services that are difficult to sell.
+Casson also co-developed the internalization theory of the multinational enterprise with Peter Buckley, which explains why firms internalize certain transactions rather than relying on markets when knowledge or other assets are difficult to trade.
+The framework has become influential in the study of multinational corporations and foreign direct investment.

+According to this framework, market imperfections make certain goods and services difficult to sell.
 In particular, an individual who acquires some knowledge that affords a profit opportunity will find it difficult to sell that knowledge to anyone else.
-Other people will not believe that the knowledge is valuable unless they know what it is, and if they know what it is they have no need to buy it.
+In this context, the transfer of proprietary knowledge can be challenging because potential buyers may not be able to accurately value the information without it being fully disclosed.

 Firms that undertake R&D are in this position.
 They find it difficult to license new technologies they have developed and therefore have to exploit their knowledge themselves.
-To serve the global market they need to establish an international network of production plants and/or sales outlets.
+To serve the global markets, they need to establish an international network of production plants and/or sales outlets.
 Because they operate facilities in more than one country, they become a multinational enterprise.
 The foreign facilities are linked by common dependence on the R&D facility.
-If different plants specialise in different parts of the production process then the plants will also be linked by international intermediate product flows.
+If different plants specialize in different parts of the production process, then the plants will also be linked by international intermediate product flows.
 These intermediate product flows will also be internal to the firm.
-Internalisation theory can be extended to analyse other ways of exploiting knowledge, including licensing, subcontracting (outsourcing), and strategic alliances (joint ventures).
+Internalization theory can be extended to analyze other ways of exploiting knowledge, including licensing, subcontracting (outsourcing), and strategic alliances (joint ventures).